awsdocs/elb-application-load-balancers-user-guide/doc_source/target-group-health-checks.md

 If no Availability Zone contains a healthy target, the load balancer nodes route requests to all targets\.

-Note that health checks do not support WebSockets\.
+Health checks do not support WebSockets\.

 ## Health Check Settings<a name="health-check-settings"></a>